Basic bike maintenance essentials

 - Find the barrel adjuster.
 It will be on the rear derailleur, where the cable ingress is located or for the front derailleur, it’s usually by the shifters.

 - Check if the cable needs tightening or loosening.
-After mounting your bike on a repair stand and pedal the wheels around, change between the gears as you go.
-If the chain doesn’t move easily onto the next cog, you need to tighten the cable, and if it moves too freely, you need a looser one.
+After mounting your bike on a repair stand and pedalling the wheels, change between the gears as you go.
+If the chain doesn’t move easily onto the next cog, you need to tighten the cable.
+If it moves too freely, you need a looser one.

 If you have an electronic bike, you won’t have to change your gears at all.

 Bike parts that suffer from wear and tear

 If any of these bike parts are damaged, you will need to change them as soon as possible.

 - The chain.
 Often the bike part that needs changing most regularly.
 Although giving it a weekly clean will give it extend its life, if you spot significant wear or stretch in your chain, it’s time for a replacement.
 There are tools such as a chain checker to examine the links between each chain and will help confirm whether or not it’s time for a replacement.

 - Brake pads.
 These don’t often require replacing but it’s a good idea to give them a regular check-up.
 Change your pads a little before maximum wear.

 - Tyres.
 This all comes down to the type you use.
 Lower quality tyres can wear out quicker than the chain and the cassette.
 In most cases, bike tyres should last up to 4000 miles, and less for racing tyres.
 As always, give them a look over after a long cycle.

 - The Cassette.
 For every two chains, you should replace your cassette.
 If you take good care and maintain your drivetrain, your cassette can last up to three chains.
 If the gears start skipping, even after you’ve changed your chain, it means a cog has been worn out and the entire cassette needs to be replaced.